Otolaryngology Head & Neck Surgery

 The Division of Audiology

 The Division of Audiology provides services to a wide variety of patients, ranging from newborn babies to elderly adults.
-Audiologists perform a number of diagnostic tests in our state-of-the-art clinic.
-Testing ranges from basic hearing tests that require the patient to raise their hand in response to sounds to more advanced testing which uses computer generated signals to elicit responses in the brainstem (ABR).
-We also provide testing for those who are suspected of having auditory processing disorders.
+Audiologists perform a number of diagnostic tests in the state-of-the-art clinic ranging from basic hearing tests that require the patient to raise their hand in response to sounds to more advanced testing which uses computer generated signals to elicit responses in the brainstem (ABR).
+Audiologists also provide testing for those who are suspected of having auditory processing disorders.
 Audiologists are also principal providers of diagnostic testing for patients with dizziness and balance problems.
-Outside of the clinic, you may find audiologists in the operating room performing ABR on those children who are difficult to test or assisting surgeons during intricate surgeries by monitoring the cranial nerves.
+Outside of the clinic, audiologists are in the operating room performing ABR on those children who are difficult to test or assisting surgeons during intricate surgeries by monitoring the cranial nerves.

 Dizziness & Balance Center

-Dizziness, problems with balance, tendency to fall, hearing loss, and ringing in the ears are among the most common problems that prompt people to seek evaluation by an otolaryngologist (ear, nose, and throat specialist).
-To help meet the need for evaluation of patients with these kinds of problems, the Department of Otolaryngology - Head and Neck Surgery at the Boston Medical Center - has opened a new facility devoted to the evaluation and management of dizziness (disequilibrium), vertigo, hearing loss with aging (presbycusis) and ringing in the ears (tinnitus).
+Dizziness, problems with balance, tendency to fall, hearing loss, and ringing in the ears are among the most common problems that prompt people to seek evaluation by an otolaryngologist.
+To help meet the need for evaluation of patients with these kinds of problems, the Department of Otolaryngology - Head and Neck Surgery has a facility devoted to the evaluation and management of dizziness (disequilibrium), vertigo, hearing loss with aging (presbycusis), and ringing in the ears (tinnitus).

-Our team of specialists includes otolaryngologists, an oto-neurologist, audiologists, physical therapists and nurse practitioners.
+The team of specialists includes otolaryngologists, an oto-neurologist, audiologists, physical therapists, and nurse practitioners.
 This team of specialists works closely with neuro-radiologists and neurologists to identify any underlying causes of troublesome dizziness and balance symptoms.

 Division of Facial Plastic and Reconstructive Surgery

 Facial plastic or reconstructive surgery may be part of the treatment for disorders of the head and neck.
 With the priority to provide patients exceptional, comprehensive care in one location, the Department of Otolaryngology – Head and Neck Surgery offers these procedures by experienced surgeons who are especially skilled in head and neck reconstructive surgery.